seldon1000/SwiftUI-Animations/README.md

 })
 ```

 One last bit of code and then you're free.
 This below is taken from the DotComponent file.
-This
+This says that: when the win variable is triggered, the dot is changed from an obstacle to a normal dot, with an animation delayed by a random value.
+This makes the dot turn from a grey color to orange, with a random delay.
+This is how you build that cool animation.

 ```
 .onChange(of: win) { newValue in